 dstack applications often work with large datasets and ML models, unnecessary heavy computations may affect the performance of applications.
 In order to avoid it,

-Here's the most simple example of how it works:
+Here's a very simple example of how it works:

 import dstack as email@example.com()def get_data():return pd.read_csv("https://www.dropbox.com/s/cat8vm6lchlu5tp/data.csv?dl=1", index_col=0)

 dstack will call it only once and then will re-use its value if it's called again.

 dstack.cache() can be used on any function regardless of how many arguments the function has:

 In the example above, for every unique value of

 dstack offers a way to customize the behavior of

 dstack.cache() by specifying a function that provides an object on which the hash of the function arguments is calculated.